Recently we wrote about 5 common water industry bacteria and the result if these nasty little pathogens were able to get into our water supplies.

 Ozone was first used as a disinfectant of drinking water in France almost 100 years ago.
 It has a broad range of antimicrobial activity, produces less conventional disinfection by-products and ozone generators can treat high volumes of water.
 The disadvantages of ozone is that it can produce bromate as disinfection by product if the water has bromide in it, there is no mid to long term residual disinfecting effect and it is highly affected by temperature with a reduced efficacy in cold water.

-A technology that has recently established itself within the water industry is ESOL electrolyzed water (electrochemically activated solution, ECAS or electrolysed oxidising water)
+A technology that has established itself within the water industry is ESOL electrolyzed water (electrochemically activated solution, ECAS or electrolysed oxidising water)

-ESOL is generated through the electrolysis of a low salt solution within an electrochemical cell which can be configured to produce solutions of varying strength and properties.
-ESOL been shown in numerous scientific publications to be extremely fast acting with broad spectrum antimicrobial activity (including bacterial spores and fungi).
+ESOL electrolyzed water is generated through the electrolysis of a low salt solution within an electrochemical cell which can be configured to produce solutions of varying strength and properties.
+ESOL electrolyzed water has been shown in numerous scientific publications to be extremely fast acting with broad spectrum antimicrobial activity (including bacterial spores and fungi).

 Additional benefits of the use of ESOL include in situ generation from inexpensive raw materials (salt and water) coupled with the solution being completely safe to the user and fully biodegradable.